iqhive/runtime.link/Readme.md

 **NOTE**: we adopt a different convention for Go struct tags, which are permitted to be multi-line and include inline-documentation on subsequent lines of the tag.
-This can raise a warning with Go linters, so we recommend using the following configuration:
+This can raise a warning with Go linters, so we recommend using the following configurations:

+govet
+`go vet -structtag=false ./...`

+VS Code + gopls
 ```
 "go.vetFlags": [
     "-structtag=false"